IOTechSystems/support-alarms-docs/docs/api/graphql/support-alarms-schema.md

 <td valign="top"><a href="#boolean">Boolean</a></td>
 <td>

 The suppressed state of the alarm.
-Typically used by the system to suppress alarms due to system specific reasons.
+An Alarm is suppressed when logical criteria are applied to determine that the Alarm should not occur, even though the base Alarm Condition (e.g. Alarm setting exceeded) is present Typically used by the system to suppress alarms due to system specific reasons.

 </td>
 </tr>